 - Log on to the Anti-DDoS Pro console.

 - In the top navigation bar, select Mainland China.

 - In the left-side navigation pane, choose .

-- On the Anti-DDoS Package page, you can view details of all packages.
+- On the Anti-DDoS Package page, view details of all plans.

-- Anti-DDoS Package ID: The unique identifier of each anti-DDoS package.
+- Anti-DDoS Package ID: the unique identifier of a plan.

-- Expire Time: The time when the package expires.
+- Expire Time: the time when a plan expires.

-- Available Protections: The number of remaining protection requests.
+- Available Protections: the number of remaining mitigation sessions.

-- You can click View Log of a package to view the records of operations.
+- Click View Log in the Actions column to view the records of operations.